kyeah/kyeh.me/_posts/2021-05-02-visualizing-text-in-space.md

 ---
 layout: post
-title: Visualizing Text in Space
+title: Custom Leading and Tracking with textToPoints

-summary: "Tips for text in p5."
+summary: "Recreating common functionality with p5 textToPoints."
 ---

 The textToPoints feature of p5.js is a powerful and accessible feature for breaking text paths down into individual points.
 It can be used in many different, interesting ways, from multi-agent environments to slit-scan effects.

-However, when compared to the versatility of normal text functionality, both in p5 and in raw HTML/CSS, two features are glaring ommissions: multiline rendering and vertical + horizontal spacing (leading and tracking.)
+However, when compared to the versatility of normal text functionality, both in p5 and in raw HTML/CSS, two features are glaring omissions: multiline rendering and vertical + horizontal spacing (leading and tracking.)

-<h3-dark style="color: #DB6837">Multiline Text</h3-dark>
+# Multiline Text

 Out of the box, textToPoints does not support multiline text.
 When a multiline string is provided, newlines are interpreted as spaces: